movatools/movatools/README.md

 movatools
 =========

-tools to work with belorussian language
+tools to work with belаrusian language